 The Claddagh Ring

 Of course, we cannot forget the most famous token of love associated with an Irish wedding.
 For over three hundred years, the Claddagh ring has been the traditional Irish wedding ring in Ireland.
-Today, the ring is gifted, not just as a traditional Irish wedding ring, but also to honor the words, love, friendship and loyalty.
+Today, the ring is gifted, not just as a traditional Irish wedding ring, but also to honor the words, Love, Loyalty and Friendship.
 The words that Claddagh symbol represents.

 Celtic Wedding Traditions Infographic